yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 #.
 Click **Student Admin**.

 #.
 To reset the number of attempts for one student, you work in the Student-Specific Grade Adjustment section of the page.
-Enter the student's email address or username and the problem URL then click **Reset Student Attempts**.
+Enter the student's email address or username and the unique problem identifier then click **Reset Student Attempts**.

 #.
 To reset the number of attempts for all enrolled students, you work in the Course-Specific Grade Adjustment section of the page.
-Enter the problem URL then click **Reset ALL students' attempts**.
+Enter the unique problem identifier then click **Reset ALL students' attempts**.

 #.
 A dialog opens to indicate that the reset process is in progress.
 Click **OK**.